When it comes to budgeting money, we’ve tried a few different approaches.

 I exclaimed, “I want some lasagna!”

 Garrett obliged and we started a search for awesome Italian restaurants nearby.
-Menu prices indicated that dinner would be at least $50 with tip, more than half our entire daily budget.
+Menu prices indicated that dinner would be at least $50 with tip, more than half our entire daily budget for household spending.

 I know I shouldn’t eat a traditional lasagna for a variety of health-related reasons, but I also shouldn’t spend an exorbitant amount of cash on a couple of servings of lasagna when I can make a whole casserole dish full of the good stuff at home.
 So we went home, made dinner together, and we had a few more bucks to invest.
 Win.